QBRC/ENA-Research/README.md

     library(knitr); knit2html(\"index.Rmd\");

+If you'd rather view the results as they were excuted on our equipment, you can view them in the [index.html](http://htmlpreview.github.com/?https://github.com/QBRC/ENA-Research/blob/master/index.html) file above.

 You can view the READMEs inside of each directory to see more details about what the contents of each do.
 There are some dependencies between these directories, and the order in which they're executed in `index.Rmd` is:

 1. simulate